Aviah/one-click-django-polls-tutorial/tutorial_part7.md

 ## Context Processors
-The template rendering engine gets the data from a the current view.
+The template rendering engine gets the data from the current view.
 This data is a python dictionary, the "context".
 A typical view populates the context dictionary, and then calls `render` with the contxt dictionary and the template name.
 However, you often need some globaly available data, beyond the scope of the view.
 The Context Processors provide this data, and let you define and provide global context data dictionaries to all the templates.

 ## Django Auth